Devotion (L.T.D. album)

 Devotion is the sixth studio album by American band, L.T.D., released in 1979 through A&M Records.

-Reception

 The album peaked at No. 5 on the R&B albums chart.
 It also reached No. 29 on the Billboard 200.
 The album features the singles "Dance 'N' Sing 'N'", which peaked at No. 15 on the Hot Soul Singles chart, and "Stranger", which charted at No. 14 on the same chart.

+Critical reception

+The Bay State Banner wrote that "there are places where the leftover riffs from too-long sessions begin cropping up...
+Lead singer Jeffery Osborne ... does not get very worked up over the proceedings and the fire never gets lit underneath the L.T.D. band."